 The first Kansas City Ronald McDonald House began with the purchase and renovation of a 3-story 1920s colonial home near KU Medical Center and St. Luke’s Hospital.

 First Kansas City Ronald McDonald House opened its doors with 11 bedrooms on September 19.

 Ronald McDonald House Charities began building the second Ronald McDonald House at 25th and Cherry Streets.

 The Cherry Street House opened on September 19 with room to accommodate 19 families.

 The Ronald McDonald Family Room in KU Medical Center opened - the first in the world.

-The Ronald McDonald Family Room in The Children’s Mercy Hospital opened with 7 bedrooms.
+The Ronald McDonald Family Room in Children’s Mercy Hospital opened with 7 bedrooms.
 This was designed for local families and those whose child is so severely ill that going more than a few steps away feels like miles.

 The Ronald McDonald House in Longfellow Park opened on Feb.
 14. This House is just across the street from the House on Cherry Street and has 29 guest bedrooms and 12 long-term suites.